samtay/birdtalk/README.md

 - remember: use ? none propagation to hide elements. also see above for error handling

-- fix header

-  - get the commit from the saved branch. export the header with the nice font from canva, resized to fit the word and with transparent background.
-  - then export the birdtalk icon as SVG
-    - or, export both the talk bubble and bird separately
-  - then animate the bird portion of the svg with css! (could be .gif still but smaller footprint)

 - add 'space' or other handler to toggle audio

   - see docsite/src/shortcuts.rs
   - and
     https://github.com/DioxusLabs/dioxus/blob/e2002d6ea42f5844a3832ab7f038620ecf977a1c/packages/desktop/src/hooks.rs#L72
     for desktop

-- make svg component for audio toggle

 #### styling